lit/lit.dev/packages/lit-dev-content/site/docs/templates/directives.md

 ## repeat

-Renders values from an Iterable into the DOM, with optional keying.
+Renders values from an iterable into the DOM, with optional keying.

 <table>
 <thead><tr><th></th><th></th></tr></thead>